multipliedtwice/prisma-generator-express/README.md

 ### createValidatorMiddleware(validatorOptions: ValidatorOptions)

-Simple wrapper that internally uses `allow` or `forbid` logic for filtering incoming queries and data payloads
+Simple wrapper that internally uses `allow` or `forbid` logic for filtering incoming queries and data payloads.
+Helps to make sure that schemas from `prisma-zod-generator` is not too permissive.

 ```ts
 interface ValidatorOptions {